 Roku offers various audio formats, and you need to select the right one to hear the sound.
 If you are using AVR or a soundbar, you need to set the audio format to Dolby Digital.

-Go to the Roku Settings page > Click Audio > Change HDMI and S/PDIF to Dolby D.
+Press Home on your Roku remote, Go to the Settings page > Click Audio > Change HDMI and S/PDIF to Dolby D.

 12. Your TV, AVR, or soundbar does not support the surround sound format

 Only some Roku streaming sticks support surround sound using HDMI or optical cables.
 Make sure your TV, AVR, or soundbar supports surround sound format before playing a video.
 If they don’t support surround sound, select Stereo mode from the Settings > Audio > Digital Output Format > Stereo.

 13. Disconnect and reconnect all cables including the power cable

 Disconnecting and reconnecting cables is one of the most working techniques to fix Roku sound problems.
 All you need to do is disconnect all the cables, including power and HDMI cable, reconnect them, and follow these steps.

 Go to Settings > Click Audio > Change Audio mode to Stereo > Change HDMI to PCM–Stereo.
 And you should now hear sound while streaming videos.

 14. Check your Roku’s audio settings